studybox/FTT/README.md

 **Multi-modal Trajectory Prediction With Frenet Trajectory Translation**
 *Boqi Li, Shaobing Xu, Huei Peng*

 This work introduces a novel approach to multi-modal vehicle trajectory prediction by translating predicted trajectories into the Frenet coordinate space.
-It leverages both learned intent and map structure to improve prediction accuracy and reduce collision rates.
+It leverages both learned routing intent and map structure to improve prediction accuracy.

 ---